John Gordon Harris: Anti-Gangster Squad

 Harris was assigned to the organized crime unit because it was felt he could best handle the "low-life, anti-social misfits" that made up the Hamilton underworld.
 Harris recalled in 2012: "They were all about intimidation and I thought I could do it better than they could".
 A major break was made in investigating the bombing spree on 3 June 1980, when a bomb planted in La Favorita Bakery on Concession Street failed to explode due to faulty construction with an excess of glue insulating the screw that was to send the electric current to set off the dynamite.
-Harris was involved in the investigation where the police were able to trace the process of the bomb's construction starting with the stolen dynamite..
+Harris was involved in the investigation where the police were able to trace the process of the bomb's construction starting with the stolen dynamite.
 As a result, Tony Musitano was convicted of extortion and sentenced to 15 years in prison.
 Harris frequently crossed paths with Mario Parente, the president of first the Hamilton chapter of Satan's Choice and then the Outlaws.
 Parente has stated that Harris was the only policeman he ever respected.

 In 1981, Harris was assigned to the anti-biker unit of the Hamilton police, where he became the "nemesis" of Walter Stadnick, the Hells Angel who became their national president in 1988.
 Harris had first met Stadnick in 1977, whom he described as "just a little guy...
 He was almost invisible – but he did have a head on his shoulders".
 Harris broke up a plot by the Outlaws to kill Stadnick by firing a rocket from a military rocket launcher at him, arresting the Outlaws involved.
 Harris noted when Stadnick became the Hells Angel national president, he started to own a Jaguar automobile with Quebec license plates, which stood out in the working class city of Hamilton.
 Stadnick once called Harris, saying: "I need to speak to Sergeant Harris".
 When Harris dismissed the call as a prank, Stadnick became very angry, saying: "Yes, it's Walter Stadnick.
 Of course it's Walter Stadnick!"
 When Harris asked what the call was about, Stadnick complained a solid gold belt buckle shaped in the form of the Angels' deathhead logo had been damaged by the police, a matter that Harris knew nothing about.
 Stadnick sued Harris in a civil court for the alleged damage to his belt buckle, a case that Harris won.
 Harris described Stadnick as a vindictive and petty man who seemed to greatly resent police attention.
 Harris called Stadnick "a hard guy to nail.
 You start to realize this guy is smart.
 He does know his way around the system, and he's got the money to afford decent lawyers.
 It would take a bigger organization, more than just one police department.
-And we had to make sure we dotted all our is and crossed all our t's and did it properly".
+And we had to make sure we dotted all our is and crossed all our ts and did it properly".